By Mike Bennighof, Ph.D.

 almost completed one.
 This ship, the Graf Zeppelin, appears

-Commerce Raiding in the North Atlantic along with her projected sister ship, Peter Strasser, allowing players
+in Second World War at Sea: Bismarck along with her projected sister ship, Peter Strasser, with scenarios allowing players

-to explore how carriers might have helped the German war
+to explore how aircraft carriers might have helped the German war

 Graf Zeppelin shortly after launch.